Retro64XYZ/retro64xyz.github.io/_posts/2017-10-10-sql-injections.md

 is not an excuse or a blessing that allows a developer to ignore best practices.
 You must develop your software in the most secure method possible while using all the tools available to mitigate the threat.
-You should not ignore security because it is an up hill battle.
+You should not ignore security just because it is an up hill battle.

 ## Final Recommendations